Symptoms of Glaucoma

 Reading time: 2 min

-In most cases glaucoma does not produce any symptoms.
-The peripheral vision loss it causes usually goes unnoticed, especially in emerging cases as the brain can “fill in” the missing parts of the image based on information from the surrounding areas or from the other eye.
+In most cases, glaucoma does not produce any symptoms.
+The loss of peripheral vision it causes often goes unnoticed, especially in early stages, as the brain is able to “fill in” the missing parts of the image using information from surrounding areas or from the other eye, since in most cases the severity differs between the two eyes.

-It is not until advanced stages that patients are fully aware of their peripheral vision loss, when they start to notice they have “tunnel vision” or “gun-barrel vision”.
+It is not until advanced stages that patients become truly aware of their peripheral vision loss, experiencing what is commonly described as “tunnel vision” or “gun-barrel vision.”

-One exception is angle-closure glaucoma, which can produce symptoms in certain cases as it is caused by a sudden increase in pressure that the eye cannot compensate for.
-In such cases, patients notice the sudden onset of the following:
+An exception is angle-closure glaucoma, which in some cases can produce symptoms due to a sudden increase in intraocular pressure that the eye cannot compensate for.
+In these cases, patients experience a sudden onset of:

 Blurred person, representing blurred vision